CrimsonHollow/DialogUI/README.md

 The icons are made separately because the only way to put them in the addon is to made the whole Quest and Gossip frame from scratch.

+# Known Issues.

+Quest Log Frame can sometimes bug out.
+Just click on a quest and it should fix itself

 # Preview

 ![image](https://github.com/user-attachments/assets/982d9b1c-c74d-4a75-9f6d-c84bbb011579) ![image](https://github.com/user-attachments/assets/4f893d99-1392-47f1-bc2a-6591369296f4)